rakeoe/rakeoe/README.md

 The build directory setting can be changed via Rakefile.<br/>

-####rake/
-In this directory most build system relevant files and classes can be found.
-Most are internal and typically will not<br/>
-be changed by the user.

 ####Rakefile
 This file is the main Rakefile and will be automatically parsed by Rake.
-You can do configuration changes here like setting<br/>
-paths of source/build directories, file suffix assignments, etc.
+You can do configuration changes here like setting paths of source/build directories, file suffix assignments, etc.

 ####src/
 The RakeOE build system knows the build primitives *library* and *application*.
 It expects libraries and<br/>
 applications to be in separate source directories.<br/>

 By default these are in `src/lib` and `src/app`.
 The directory `src/3rdparty/` is treated by RakeOE as a normal library<br/>
-directory and is meant as structural separation between 3rd party components that are not part of the platform SDK and<br/>
-project specific libraries in `src/lib`.<br/>
+directory and is meant as structural separation between 3rd party components that are not part of the platform SDK and project specific libraries in `src/lib`.<br/>
 The directory `src/app/appA` contains some user application project and `src/lib/libB` some user library project.<br/>
 As mentioned above all those projects beneath `src/` have to contain a `prj.rake` file.